 Slow-Cooked Lamb Sandwiches with Marinated Artichokes

-You'll need to prepare the lamb and the artichokes the day before you want to make the sandwiches.
-You can look for long-stemmed artichokes in specialty markets during artichoke season (March through May), but regular or baby artichokes work just as well.
+You'll need to prepare the lamb and the artichokes the day before you want to make these spring sandwiches.

 - Yield: Makes 4